Scleverlin/Verilog_Basic_Circuits/README.md

 The verilog codes in the root directory are the basic training of coding, such as DFF, latch,multiplexer,etc.

 # Testbench
-Prefix "tb" means the testbench of corresponding design, almost every design has a verifid testbench.
+Prefix "tb" means the testbench of corresponding design, almost every design has a verified testbench.
+Some test data in testbench is set for easy check, for serious verification, a random number is better.

 # Synthesizable_verilog
 Files in "./synthesizable_verilog" are some a little complex deisgns selected to do logic synthesis based on DesignCompiler.

+Each file in "./synthesizable_verilog" is successfully synthesized.

 PS: Some codes are changed slightly in structure in order to be implemented logic synthesis.